VEGGIE & VEGAN

 What about yoghurt?

-You can buy soya yoghurts from health food shops and some supermarkets.
+You can buy dairy-free yoghurts from health food shops and some supermarkets.
 Alpro, Yofu and Sojasun are natural yoghurts that come in plastic tubs and taste almost exactly the same as dairy yoghurt.
-You can also buy several different brands of soya yoghurts in smaller portion-sized yoghurt pots, which come in a variety of flavours and can be found alongside the dairy yoghurts in supermarkets.
+You can also buy several different brands of dairy-free yoghurts in smaller portion-sized yoghurt pots, including CoYo and 'Wot No Dairy?', which come in a variety of flavours.

 Is plain chocolate vegan?